alexandreborges/malwoverview/README.md

               Special thanks to Artur Marzano, who has contributed and dedicated his time to accomplish this task.

+Version 5.4.5:

+      This version:

+	    * Includes a fix related to the installation path.

+Version 5.4.4:

+      This version:

+	    * Includes only small changes and updates in the README.md.

+Version 5.4.3:

+      This version:

+	    * Fixes a recent issue on -v 10 and 11 options (VT) due to a change in one of the used libraries.
+	    * Fixes other minor issues on several options.

 Version 5.4.2:

       This version: